 For every reset source, there is a flag in the Reset Register, RSTSRC.
 The user can read this register to determine the most recent reset source.
 These flag bits can be cleared in software by writing a logic 0 to the corresponding bit.
 More than one flag bit may be set:

-• During a power-on reset, both POF and BOF are set but the other flag bits are cleared.
+- During a power-on reset, both POF and BOF are set but the other flag bits are cleared. - For any other reset, any previously set flag bits that have not been cleared will remain set.